 In our second study, we find that participants were indeed less likely to inspect all information under high time pressure (Mhigh = 75.32%) than low time pressure (Mlow = 93.02%).
 Mixed effects logistic regressions revealed this difference to be significant (b = 2.322, SE = 0.0519, z = 44.77, p < .001).
 This effect is also true of Study 1 (Mhigh = 87.92%; Mlow = 98.00%; b = 2.567, SE = 0.1399, z = 18.35, p < .001).

-Moreover, we find that people show evidence of strategically deciding whether to acquire additional information after their first fixation, especially under time pressure.
+Moreover, in Study 2, we find that people show evidence of strategically deciding whether to acquire additional information after their first fixation, especially under time pressure.
 For example, our model suggests that, if people are selfish, they should feel less need to acquire additional information under time pressure when what they are forced to look at corresponds to their already-preferred information (i.e. self-outcomes), but should be more likely to prioritize additional information search if we force them to look at less-preferred information.
 This predicts that people should show fewer fixations to distinct information when they acquire their preferred information first, and this should be especially true under time pressure, which makes information acquisition more costly.
 Mixed effects generalized-poisson regression on number of fixations as a function of time pressure and first fixation confirmed this prediction.
-Participants were more likely to make fewer fixations in a trial if they looked at self-outcomes first (Low time pressure: b = -0.034, SE = 0.005, z = -6.88, p < .001), and this effect was significantly stronger under time pressure (High time pressure: b = -0.131, SE = 0.006, z = -21.81, p < .001; Interaction: b = -0.097, SE = 0.008, z = -12.63, p < .001).
+Participants were more likely to make fewer fixations in a trial if they were forced to looked at self-outcomes first (Low time pressure: b = -0.034, SE = 0.005, z = -6.88, p < .001), and this effect was significantly stronger under time pressure (High time pressure: b = -0.131, SE = 0.006, z = -21.81, p < .001; Interaction: b = -0.097, SE = 0.008, z = -12.63, p < .001).

 Figure: First fixation position and time pressure interact to predict the total number of fixations on a trial.
 The middle line of the box-plot indicates the group mean number of fixations per trial with the upper and lower boundaries of the box indicating +/- 1SE.
 The violin plots indicate the distribution of participants’ mean number of fixations per trial.